mpv-player/mpv/DOCS/man/input.rst

                (key and string value for each pad-btn entry)

 ``dropped-files``
     Information of the most recent drag-and-drop event mpv received.
-This property is only updated when ``--input-builtin-drag-and-drop=no``.
     A client can observe this property to detect when a drag-and-drop event happens.
 This property is unavailable if no drag-and-drop event has happened.